Zhaohq96/RAiSD-AI-performance-evaluation/README.md

 Modification:
 1) modified the source code to make diploS/HIC as a binary classifier.

+Extra preparation:
-2) used a C program to extract the same region that RAiSD-AI tools analyze from the raw ms file for aligning the comparison.
+1) used a C program to extract the same region that RAiSD-AI tools analyze from the raw ms file for aligning the comparison.

 ### SURFDAWave
 Citation: _Mughal, M. R., Koch, H., Huang, J., Chiaromonte, F., & DeGiorgio, M. (2020).
 Learning the properties of adaptive regions with functional data analysis.
 PLoS genetics, 16(8), e1008896._

 Tool download link: https://degiorgiogroup.fau.edu/surfdawave.html

-Date of obtaining the tool: Oct, 2021
+Date of obtaining the tool: Dec, 2024

-Modification:
+Extra preparation:
 1) used a C program to extract the same region that RAiSD-AI tools analyze from the raw ms file for aligning the comparison.

 ### T-REx